Website Stewardship and Standards

 People that use screen readers can use a keyboard shortcut to scan through a page and find all the links on a page.
 Each link needs to have unique and descriptive link text so that the user knows where each link will take them.
 Also, users do not need to be told to click on a link.

-Seattle Public Schools is committed to providing consistent and predictable operations.
+SPS is committed to providing consistent and predictable operations.
 Checking our work to ensure we only share working links and high-quality content with students/families helps fulfill that commitment.

 Headings are critical to a webpage.
 Properly structured headings with meaningful key words support accessibility, promote search engine optimization, and help readers scan quickly find the answer to their question.